13 Mistakes to Avoid When Buying a Used Travel Trailer

 If you’ve just acquired a used RV, I suggest you stick close to home on your first trips.
 Don’t do long trips.

-While it’s fun to go far, make your first trip not so far away from home.
+While going far is fun, make sure your first trip is not so far away from home.
 You’ll learn a lot and understand how your rig works.

-Otherwise, embarking on the long journey may put you at a disadvantage if something goes wrong and you don’t have the skills and knowledge to address the issue.
+Otherwise, embarking on the long journey may disadvantage you if something goes wrong and you lack the skills and knowledge to address the issue.

 Mistake 13: Not Securing Everything

-Assuming you’ve already purchased a used RV, a huge mistake you could do is failing to secure everything in your RV.
+Assuming you’ve already purchased a used RV, a huge mistake you could make is failing to secure everything in your RV.

 Before you depart, you must always ensure you secure everything.
 Walk around to ensure everything is also closed and disconnected.

-And as soon you put it to drive, accelerate a bit, and slam on the brake, listen for stuff falling, doors opening, or anything slamming or smashing.
-If you hear a noise, go and secure.
+As soon as you put it to drive, accelerate, and slam on the brakes, listen for things falling, doors opening, or anything slamming or smashing.
+If you hear a noise, go and secure it.

 A big mistake most RVers make is to forget to close a random door/drawer or closet that will, at best, make you pull over and, at worst, toss all the shit everywhere.